I surveyed 483 people asking one simple question: What is the best day of the week to work from home?

 In a survey of 483 remote workers, Monday received 146 votes (30%) to slightly beat out Wednesday with 140 votes (29%) followed by Friday with 125 votes (25%).

 Ranking the best days to work from home, most popular to least:

-- People really don’t like to work from home on Thursdays (2/93 people chose this day, 2%)
+- People really don’t like to work from home on Thursdays (just 5% voted for this option)

-- Just as many people would work from home on a SATURDAY! as they would on a Thursday (2%)
+- Almost as many people would rather work from home on the weekend (4%) as they would on Thursday (5%)

-- People don’t like to work from home on Tuesdays (8/93 people chose this day, 9%)
+- People don’t like to work from home on Tuesdays either (just 7%)

 I asked survey respondents why they each chose the day they did.
 I thought this may be more insightful than the results themselves.
 If you have the chance to work in a hybrid setting and are deciding which days to work from home, here are some selected responses organized by day.

 Monday (30%): The best day to work from home